Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Look at making it also a small little daemon so the ruby bits always stay in memory and be faster - goal is to make it much faster - look at all the ways to make it go faster.

 Hope to be able to mix and match EC2, CloudStack, Rackspace nodes together.

+Promise to make it more stable so other people can use it.
+Problem so far is that it is also being used for Chris's personal development, so it has varied in stability in the past.